Why is Psychology Today not working for therapists?

 +

-For many therapists, PT no longer carries the same referral load it once did.
+For many therapists, Psychology Today no longer carries the same referral load it once did.
 The most likely reasons are heavier competition on the platform, more managed listings, and more clients starting on Google, Maps, insurance portals, or AI-assisted search.

 Should I cancel my Psychology Today profile?